-- Jeans, denim, shorts, tank tops, t-shirts, open-toe shoes, sandals, flip flops, sweat pants, sweatshirt, and similar casual clothing are not appropriate in a clinical setting and are never permitted. - Shoulder-length hair and longer must be tied or pinned up off of the collar. - Fingernails must be well groomed, short and clean.
-Clear nail polish that is not chipped is permissible.
-Artificial nails, tips, and extenders are not permitted. - Jewelry is not permitted except for a wrist watch, smooth-surfaced ring, and small stud earrings if the ears are pierced. - While in a clinical setting, students are required to wear their Pace University photo identification card.
+- Jeans, denim, shorts, tank tops, t-shirts, open-toe shoes, sandals, flip flops, sweatpants, sweatshirt, and similar casual clothing are not appropriate in a clinical setting and are never permitted. - Shoulder-length hair and longer must be tied or pinned up off of the collar. - Fingernails must be well groomed, short and clean.
+Clear, unchipped nail polish is permissible.
+Artificial nails, tips, and extenders are not permitted. - Jewelry is not permitted except for a wristwatch, smooth-surfaced ring, and small stud earrings if the ears are pierced. - While in a clinical setting, students are required to wear their Pace University photo identification card.
 Some clinical sites may issue a separate identification card and require students to wear or carry on them while on site.